 At Curt Landry Ministries we practice immersions in a body of water called a mikveh in Hebrew.
 A mikveh is used in immersion ceremonies and baptisms.
 A person immerses in the mikveh as a symbol of rededication, cleansing, repentance, and conversion.

 By fully immersing oneself in water, a person can truly symbolize a total commitment to God and to his or her faith.
 This is one of the reasons it’s used in conversion ceremonies—it symbolizes a drastic, all-encompassing change-of-heart and commitment to a lifestyle.

-Yes, while baptism is associated with salvation and is typically considered a once in a lifetime experience, immersion is not.
-The practice of immersion is not about salvation, but is about rededicating and renewing your relationship with God.
-It's about cleansing and new beginnings, especially when done on Rosh Hashanah, to prepare the Believer for the new year ahead.
+Yes, while baptism is associated with salvation and is typically considered a once-in-a-lifetime experience, immersion is not.
+The practice of immersion is not about salvation but rather about rededicating and renewing your relationship with God.
+It's about cleansing and new beginnings, especially when done during the Fall Feasts, to prepare the Believer for the new year ahead.

 Let’s travel back to John the Baptist’s ministry in the Bible.
 John the Baptist was known as “Yochanan the Immerser” in Hebrew.
 Although John came preaching an immersion of repentance for the forgiveness of sins, he, as well as the community of people around him, regularly prayed and immersed in the mikvah for ritual purification and rededication.

 It is unfortunate that many Believers aren’t aware of the significance of immersion as a regular practice.
 No, it is not required, but great empowerment can result from it.

 Take a look at this passage…